justas-d/OpenTerrariaClient/README.md

 # TerrariaBridge
-A small library used to simulate a terraria client via a command line interface.
+A small library aimed at simulating a terraria client via a command line interface.

 # Capabilities
 In it's current state, this project can: